jump-dev/MathOptInterface.jl/docs/src/submodules/Nonlinear/overview.md

    input and then trace an expression graph using operator overloading.
 This means they must deal (or detect and ignore) with control flow, I/O, and other vagaries of Julia.
-In contrast, `ReverseAD` only accepts functions in the form of [`Nonlinear.NonlinearExpression`](@ref), which greatly limits the range of syntax that it must deal with.
+In contrast, `ReverseAD` only accepts functions in the form of [`Nonlinear.Expression`](@ref), which greatly limits the range of syntax that it must deal with.
 By reducing the scope of what we accept as input to functions relevant for mathematical optimization, we can provide a simpler implementation with various performance optimizations.
  * **Historical:** `ReverseAD` started life as [ReverseDiffSparse.jl](https://github.com/mlubin/ReverseDiffSparse.jl), development of which begain in early 2014(!).
 This was well before the other packages started development.
 Because we had a well-tested, working AD in